dbaber/generate-receipt/README.md

 ### Install Project Dependencies

-To install the project dependencies including Typescript and others simply run the follow `npm` command:
+To install the project dependencies including Typescript and others simply run the following `npm` command:

 ```
 npm install